LC-John/Flex-Bison-Calculator/README.md

 EOL		\n
 EXIT		"exit"|"quit"
 ```

+Since priority is viable in Bison through "%left", the bison syntax grammar is shown as below.

 ```
 Bison Syntax Grammar (Note that white space is ignored) g	-> g e EOL		{ // Output the result }